 A mower toothed or timed belt does two jobs, it transfers power and at the same time keeps the mower blades from hitting each other.
 The toothed belt is a very exact belt in that the teeth of the belt must match that of the mower cogs.

-Timed Belt – This type belt has become more popular in recent years.
+Timed Belt – This type of belt has become more popular in recent years.
 It’s fitted to mower decks with overlapping blades.

-A Type -This is the most common type lawn tractor belt, it’s used by many lawn tractor drive systems and most decks too.
+A Type -This is the most common type of lawn tractor belt, it’s used by many lawn tractor drive systems and most decks too.

 Check Belt Wear

 Belts have a difficult job and can be the cause of various issues.
 Regular inspection will tell you if your belt is at the end of its life.
-Things to look for are flat-spotting, glazing, cracking, fraying and contamination.
+Things to look for are flat-spotting, glazing, cracking, fraying, and contamination.